MetaMask/metamask-improvement-proposals/MIPs/mip-mc-handshake.md

 By adopting the CAIP-25 standard from the ChainAgnostic Standards Alliance to accomplish this, MetaMask can encourage industry interoperability while building a unique and powerful multichain experience.

-General motivations for introducing a multichain-optimized wallet API include:
+General motivations for introducing a multichain-optimized Wallet API include:

 - Reducing friction when interacting across different chains (both in dApps and MetaMask)
 - Simplifying development for dApp builders